-Throughout the state, over 120 schools serving more than 65,000 students have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+Throughout the state, over 115 schools serving nearly 65,000 students have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, 11 Delaware schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 We’ve made it easier for more than 120 youth to eat right and move more through our Healthy Out-of-School Time Initiative.

 Hear from school champions from just one of the many schools and districts we work with in Delaware: Forest Oak Elementary School, enrolled in the Healthy Schools Program since 2009.